The Inner join is a particular type of Join that distinguishes itself by the way the rejection is performed.

 - Click in the Value field corresponding to Join Model and then click the three-dot button that appears to open the Options dialog box.

-type, or select it and click OK to validate the setting
+or select it and click OK to validate the setting and close

 Note: An Inner Join table should always be coupled to an Inner Join Reject table.
 For how to define an output table as an Inner Join Reject table, see Lookup Inner Join rejection.